blossomingiris/next.js-auth/README.md

 ### Creating a New Account

-User can create new account in 2 ways:
+User can create new account in 2 ways:</br>

-1. Credentials-based login
+1. Credentials-based login.</br>

-1.1 Users can create a new account by filling out the following fields:
+1.1 Users can create a new account by filling out the following fields:</br>
 - First name
 - Last name
 - Email